MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 ms.author: jswymer
 ---

-# Authorization Operation
+# Authorization Trace

-The authentication operation provides information about the authentication of users when they sign in to Business Central, such as:
+The authorization trace provides information about the authorization of users try to sign in to Business Central, including:

-- Success or failure of the login attempt
+- Success or failure of the sign-in attempt
-- Reason of failure
+- Reason for failure
 - Type of user (such as normal, administrator, or delegated user)
-- If the user belongs to the tenant of invited user.
+- Whether the user belongs to the tenant or is an invited user.
 - The opened company / If the user can't open the company (authorization issue etc..)

 ### <a name="LRSQLQuery"></a>Dimensions for long running SQL queries emitted to Application Insights